hackclub/hackclub/workshops/drumpad/README.md

 ## Getting started

 Let's start by setting up our IDE (Integrated Development Environment) on Rept.it, a free, online code editor.
-To start your coding right away navigate to https://repl.it/languages/html and you will have your whole setup ready when you sign up.
+To start your coding right away, navigate to https://repl.it/languages/html, and you will have your whole setup ready when you sign up.

 You will see that there are already three files named HTML, CSS, and JavaScript.
-Navigate to your `index.html` file, and we can start working on the structure pf our drum pads in HTML.
+Navigate to your `index.html` file, and we can start working on the structure of our drum pads in HTML.

 ## HTML Part:

-We are going to start writing HTML; going into our `<body>` tag, which is where we write code that will be shown to the user.
+We will start writing HTML, going into our `<body>` tag, where we write code that will be shown to the user.

-Inside the `<body>` tag, we will create a big header that displays the text `DRUM PAD` and we will do that with the `<h1>` tag:
+Inside the `<body>` tag, we will create a big header that displays the text `DRUM PAD`, and we will do that with the `<h1>` tag:

 ```html